mdibella-dev/mdb-license-management/README.md

 ### Latest changes to the main branch

-* Extract changelog from README.md
+* Improve: Extract changelog from README.md
+* Bugfix: Fix "Trying to access array offset on value of type null"

 ### Previous changes